Supermario78/second-milestone-project/README.md

 ### WEb Broswers

-I have run my project on both Firefox and Google Chrome and found no issues on desktop mode.
+I have run my project on Firefox, Google Chrome, Brave and Safari and found no issues on desktop mode.

-On Google Chrome mobile view, I did found some issues on the header dropdown toggle menu option feature, for all 3 of my links pages, I managed to fix the contact-form page on mobile view and work-history page, but the dropdown toggle menu bar on the index page needs further improvement as you can see from the picture below.
+On Safari mobile view, I did found some issues on the background cards no fliping correctly on click, I managed to fix the page further, as you can see from the picture below.

 ![Mobile View Toggle](https://github.com/Supermario78/my-first-milestone-project/blob/master/assets/images/mobile-view.jpg?raw=true)